jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 ```
 Here we use $\mathsf{promote}$ to refer to the mapping from type expressions ($\mathsf{JuliaType}$) to actual types.
 The distinction between type expressions and actual types can be found [here](#datatype-any-type-and-type-in-type).

+## Traits

+One thing interesting in Julia is

 # Types of types